AC Tuttocuoio 1957 San Miniato

 Associazione Calcio Tuttocuoio 1957 San Miniato, commonly known as Tuttocuoio, is an Italian association football club located in Ponte a Egola, a frazione of San Miniato, Tuscany.
-It currently plays in Eccellenza.
+It plays in Serie D.

 History

 The club was founded in 1957 as U.S. Ponte a Egola.
 It was renamed as A.S.D.
 Tuttocuoio Calcio in 1959.

 Serie D

 The team was promoted to Serie D in the summer of 2010, after winning the Promozione Tuscany in the 2008–09 season.

 The club in the season 2009–10 obtained a prestigious tripletta: winning the Coppa Italia Dilettanti 2008–09, obtaining direct promotion to Serie D, having also previously won the Regional Coppa Italia Tuscany, alongside the Eccellenza Tuscany league.

 Lega Pro

 In 2012–13, Tuttocuoio won the Serie D Girone A and thus ensured promotion to Lega Pro Seconda Divisione for the first time ever.
 As a professional club, Tuttocuoio ended its first season in tenth place and ensured a spot for the 2014–15 Lega Pro after defeating Aversa Normanna and Arzanese in the playoffs.